 “Right now, the whole world is engaged in the search for dark matter particles.
 This is one of the great mysteries of particle physics.
 As of today, no model is accepted as favored, better-developed, or more plausible with regard to the available experimental data.
 We have to test them all.
 Inconveniently, dark matter is “dark” in the sense that it hardly interacts with anything, particularly with light.
 Apparently, in some scenarios it could have a slight effect on light waves passing through.
 But other scenarios predict no interactions at all between our world and dark matter, other than those mediated by gravity.
 This would make its particles very hard to find,” concludes Troitsky.

-Publication: “Constraining the photon coupling of ultra-light dark-matter axion-like particles by polarization variations of parsec-scale jets in active galaxies” by M.M.
+Reference: “Constraining the photon coupling of ultra-light dark-matter axion-like particles by polarization variations of parsec-scale jets in active galaxies” by M.M.
 Ivanov, Y.Y.
 Kovalev, M.L.
 Lister, A.G.
 Panin, A.B.
-Pushkarev, T. Savolainen, and S.V.
-Troitsky, published Feb.28, 2019, in the Journal of Cosmology and Astroparticle Physics.
+Pushkarev, T. Savolainen and S.V.
+Troitsky, 28 February 2019, Journal of Cosmology and Astroparticle Physics.